-At the May nonprofit workshop hosted by Smith & Howard, attendees enjoyed hearing the perspectives on online fundraising from three respected professionals: Mary Pat Crouch, Senior Vice President of Coxe Curry & Associates, Mark Sutton, CFO of United Way of Metro Atlanta and Justin Banta, Development Director of the Georgia Center for Nonprofits.
+At the May nonprofit workshop hosted by Smith and Howard, attendees enjoyed hearing the perspectives on online fundraising from three respected professionals: Mary Pat Crouch, Senior Vice President of Coxe Curry & Associates, Mark Sutton, CFO of United Way of Metro Atlanta and Justin Banta, Development Director of the Georgia Center for Nonprofits.

 Following is a brief synopsis of the discussion.